Perranwell railway station: History

 A short distance on either side of the station, valleys had to be crossed on lofty timber viaducts.
-To the north, Carnon viaduct crossed 96 ft above the Carnon River valley and the Redruth and Chasewater Railway.
-In the other direction, trains crossed the smaller Perran Viaduct, which was 56 ft high and 339 ft long.
+Carnon viaduct is to the north of the station, crossing above the Carnon River valley and the former Redruth and Chasewater Railway.
+In the other direction, trains cross the smaller Perran Viaduct.

-By the 1980s, the station had become run down, with only a small aluminium shelter with polycarbonate panels offering protection for passengers.
-However, during the late 1990s a new brick waiting shelter was built as part of a refurbishment programme at all the "Maritime Line" stations.

 Facilities

-There is one platform with level access from the car park, and information boards and a waiting shelter on the platform.
-A ticket machine was installed in 2023.
+There is one platform with level access from the car park, and a ticket machine, information boards and a waiting shelter on the platform.

 Services

 A new loop at Penryn allowed the services frequency on the Maritime Line to be doubled from 17 May 2009, giving up to a half-hourly service.
 However, when two trains are operating, only alternate services call at Perranwell.